 Category Curriculum Language of the School Outcomes

-medium at junior improving their capacity the medium of English,

 stage.
 Welsh is taught to use everyday Welsh. learning Welsh as a

 as a second language The school second language.

 in junior stage, and communicates with

 some aspects of parents either in

 some subjects may be English or in both

 taught in Welsh.
 Less languages.

 than 20% of the

 teaching is through

 the medium of Welsh.